garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > [localMode](#serviceslocalmode) > command

-The command to run the local application (optional).
+The command to run the local application.
+If not present, then the local application should be started manually.

 | Type            | Required |
 | --------------- | -------- |